- List and identify the bones of the brain case and face

 A suture is an immobile joint between adjacent bones of the skull.
 The narrow gap between the bones is filled with dense, fibrous connective tissue that unites the bones.
 The long sutures located between the bones of the brain case are not straight, but instead follow irregular, tightly twisting paths.
 These twisting lines serve to tightly interlock the adjacent bones, thus adding strength to the skull for brain protection.

 The two suture lines seen on the top of the skull are the coronal and sagittal sutures.
-The coronal suture runs from side to side across the skull, within the coronal plane of section (see Figure 6.18).
+The coronal suture runs from side to side across the skull, within the coronal plane of section (see Figure 7.5).
 It joins the frontal bone to the right and left parietal bones.
-The sagittal suture extends posteriorly from the coronal suture, running along the midline at the top of the skull in the sagittal plane of section (see Figure 6.21).
+The sagittal suture extends posteriorly from the coronal suture, running along the midline at the top of the skull in the sagittal plane of section (see Figure 7.9).
 It unites the right and left parietal bones.
 On the posterior skull, the sagittal suture terminates by joining the lambdoid suture.
 The lambdoid suture extends downward and laterally to either side away from its junction with the sagittal suture.
 The lambdoid suture joins the occipital bone to the right and left parietal and temporal bones.
 This suture is named for its upside-down “V” shape, which resembles the capital letter version of the Greek letter lambda (Λ).
 The squamous suture is located on the lateral skull.
 It unites the squamous portion of the temporal bone with the parietal bone (see Figure 7.5).
 At the intersection of four bones is the pterion, a small, capital-H-shaped suture line region that unites the frontal bone, parietal bone, squamous portion of the temporal bone, and greater wing of the sphenoid bone.
 It is the weakest part of the skull.
 The pterion is located approximately two finger widths above the zygomatic arch and a thumb’s width posterior to the upward portion of the zygomatic bone.

 Facial Bones of the Skull